nachotp/shortstory-summarization/README.md

 # Short Story Summarization

-Generate the title of a short story
+Generate the title of a short story via Neural Abstractive Summarization (NATS)